-I experience physical difficulties during the trip, like swimmer’s ear and a UTI in addition to my usual migraine, stomachache, and iron-deficiency anemia.
-But none of this fazes me.
+As usual, I experience physical difficulties during the trip, like swimmer’s ear and a UTI in addition to my routine migraine, stomachache, and iron-deficiency anemia.
+But none of it fazes me.
 Jay and I wrestle through thorny brush to duck beneath the bridge on the muddy banks of the Wishkah River, where Kurt supposedly slept sometimes, memorialized in the melancholic “Something in the Way.”
 We visit his first independently owned house, which isn’t much more than a shack.
 We walk the halls of his middle school, though his high school burned down.
 By happenstance, we hear about a muffler shop that displays but doesn’t advertise a statue of Kurt that the mayor refused to erect in the park.
 We walk in hesitantly, not even sure we have found the right place.
 The owner immediately intuits our mission and leads us further inside, pulling a black curtain to reveal the life-sized statue his wife made with cement.
 Statue Kurt is crying; I give him a hug.

 In Seattle, we visit the Experience Music Project Museum, which exhibits a life-size In Utero angel with exposed organs from Nirvana’s 1993 tour.
 Behind it, there’s a large photo of Kurt leaning his head on the very same figure, before the loss of its arms.
 Overwhelmed by the damaged beauty, I nearly burst into tears.
 I disobey the “No Photographs” sign and rely on Jay to distract the security guards so I can snap my forbidden photo.

 Our final stop is Kurt’s final home, number 171.
 The residential road snakes around glittering Lake Washington and we pass mansion after mansion until finding the right one.
 We park our car and slink around the back of the house, surprised to find the gate unlocked.
 I glance into the yard but don’t dare enter, since there’s a surveillance camera attached to the gutter.
-The garage and its second-floor “attic,” where Kurt ended his life, were torn down years ago, but it isn’t hard to envision it standing next to this house.
+The garage and its second floor “attic,” where Kurt ended his life, were torn down years ago, but it isn’t hard to envision it standing next to this house.
 No, it isn’t hard to imagine Kurt sitting there alone, making the decision to inject those drugs and pull that trigger.
 In his last moments on earth, the blue of Lake Washington called him home.

 Back on the lakeside street, we notice a tiny park with two benches, their wooden planks covered with words and etchings, dried flowers and melted candles: an unofficial memorial.
 I always wanted Kurt to be mine, but it’s beautiful to see the evidence of so many other lives he’s touched.
 I kneel on the grass and write him a short message.
 Then I lay atop my words, and his words, and their words, all of them speaking for me, all of them a song.

 Bolstered by the Washington journey, I feel more attached to Kurt than ever.
 For the spring semester of my sophomore year at Sarah Lawrence, I enroll in an ethnomusicology seminar.
 Eric, my new professor, teaches us about Balkan folk, Brooklyn hip-hop, and Harlem jazz among other scenes, subcultures, and ethnomusical traditions.
-When we meet privately to discuss my semester-long conference project, which often takes the form of a twenty-page research paper adjacent to the course material, I propose my intended topic: grunge culture, Generation X, and how Kurt Cobain became a reluctant generational icon.
+When we meet privately to discuss my semester-long conference project, which often takes the form of a twenty-page research paper adjacent to the course material, I propose my intended topic: grunge culture, Generation X, and how Kurt became a reluctant generational icon.
 Perhaps I want to better understand my persisting obsession by approaching him from an intellectual rather than emotional perspective.

 Eric, however, resists the idea.
 He doesn’t want this to become a “fan paper” and tells me so plainly.
-He tries to talk me out of it, but I do my best to convince him that Kurt will only appear in one section of the paper—my true aim is to gain a better understanding of how grunge emerged as a genre and flourished as a subculture that extended far beyond the Northwest.
+He tries to talk me out of it, but I do my best to convince him that Kurt will only appear in one section of the paper—my true aim is to gain a better understanding of how grunge emerged as a genre and flourished as a subculture that extended far beyond the Pacific Northwest.
 I even refer to the readings he assigned, comparing Guthrie P. Ramsey’s definition of folk as music that “revolves around providing an authentic experience of community” to the influence of grunge in Seattle locally and within Gen-X at large.
 I earn my right to write the paper and vow to make it a masterpiece to behold.